-The summary statement for the fiscal years 2019 through 2022 in the table below has been compiled from the audited general purpose financial statements.
-Data for fiscal year 2022 should be read in conjunction with the related general purpose financial statements and notes thereto appearing in Appendix B to this Official Statement.
-Fiscal year 2023 data is preliminary and unaudited.
-Additional detail on the adopted budget for fiscal year 2024a is described below under the heading "Fiscal Year 2024 Budget Highlights" and the complete adopted fiscal year 2024 budget is available on the City's website.
+The summary statement for the fiscal years 2019 through 2023 in the table below has been compiled from the audited general purpose financial statements.
+Data for fiscal year 2023 should be read in conjunction with the related general purpose financial statements and notes thereto appearing in Appendix B to this Official Statement.
+Additional detail on the adopted budget for fiscal year 2024 is described below under the heading "Fiscal Year 2024 Budget Highlights".